Diamondbacks vs. Rays Player Props Betting Odds

 Marte Stats

-- Marte heads into this game looking to extend his four-game hit streak.
-In his last five games he is batting .316 with three home runs, four walks and eight RBI.
+- Marte has picked up at least one hit in five games in a row.
+In his last five games he is batting .350 with four home runs, three walks and nine RBI.

 Marte Recent Games